 The Prize encourages a wide range of experiments initiated by Columbia GSAPP graduates while focusing on a specific topic of inquiry each year.
 In 2019, the School awarded six alumni prizes of $10,000 each to advance projects dedicated to Climate Change at the Building Scale, spanning a range of creative approaches to tackling environmental urgencies through architecture and urban thinking, design, and practice—from material explorations to novel agricultural systems to resilient coastlines.
-The 2020–2021 cycle is dedicated to the theme of Climate, Health, and Cities, and seeks proposals that advance these concerns in architecture and its related fields.
 As a platform for entrepreneurship and expanded modes of practice, the Prize supports projects that bridge critical discourse and active practice and engagement.

 The Prize is open to recent Columbia GSAPP graduates from across its programs.
-Recipients will develop their work independently and can be based internationally.
-Operating within the broader ecosystem of Columbia GSAPP’s commitment to new forms of design research and practice, GSAPP Incubator Prize recipients will participate in exchanges throughout their one-year award period, and will present the outcome of their work at the end of the cycle.
+Recipients develop their work independently and can be based internationally.
+Operating within the broader ecosystem of Columbia GSAPP’s commitment to new forms of design research and practice, GSAPP Incubator Prize recipients participate in exchanges throughout their one-year award period, and present the outcome of their work at the end of the cycle.
 With the generosity of donor support, an additional 25 prizes of $10,000 each are being distributed over two years in the the 2020–21 and 2021–22 awards cycles to particularly assist the GSAPP alumni graduating in a time of professional uncertainty.

 The GSAPP Incubator was founded by Dean Amale Andraos to provide recent graduates with a collaborative environment to explore new ideas and projects at the intersection of culture, technology and the city.
 Located in the heart of the downtown creative scene at 231 Bowery from 2014 until 2019, the GSAPP Incubator was an anchor tenant of NEW INC., the first museum-led cultural incubator for art, technology, and design founded by the New Museum.